smarter-travel-media/warthog/doc/source/design.rst

 The Warthog library supports interacting with a load balancer over HTTPS.
 By default when using SSL, certificates will be verified_, and TSLv1 will be explicitly used.
-If you wish to override either of these, you can do so with the :func:`warthog.transport.get_transport_factory` function.
-See the :mod:`ssl` module for available SSL versions.
+If you wish to override either of these, you can do so when using the :class:`warthog.client.WarthogClient` or in your configuration file.

 .. _verified: http://docs.python-requests.org/en/latest/user/advanced/#ssl-cert-verification